obadakhalili/visual-filter/README.md

 }[];
 ```

 - `methods`: An object that contains the methods to be used to filter the data.
-Format:
+Definition:

 ```ts
 interface Methods {